lovebdsobuj/TeradataAustin.github.io/archive/2015-01-18-frontend-engineer.markdown

 image: img/posts/frontend-dev.jpg
 thumb: img/posts/thumbs/frontend-dev.jpg
 ---
-We’re looking for a Frontend web application engineer that cares about the overall user, developer and customer experience.
-Your responsibilities will overlap with UX designers and API developers as much as you like.
-We’d love someone that cares just as much about usability as code comments, and hates merge conflicts as much as we do!
+We’re looking for a self-driven Frontend web application engineer that cares about the overall user, developer and customer experience.
+You will help design, build & maintain our **open source UI Platform** built on **Angular 2.0** + **Material Design**.
+You will also build several of our new cloud-based data & analytical products on this platform.

 Responsibilities: